 The Half Moon Bay – Kariwa Sister City Association is based on a student exchange between Half Moon Bay, CA and its “Sister City” Kariwa, Japan.
 Kariwa-Village is similar to Half Moon Bay in that they are both coastal towns with similar size, population and demographics.
 The purpose of the program is to promote cultural exchange.
 The program consists of an alternating mutual exchange of two or more high school students, resulting in a greater understanding and appreciation of our two nations and their cultures.
 One year American students travel to Japan to live with participating Japanese families for three weeks.
 The following year, Japanese students travel to America and live with their host families.

-This program has been in existence for over 25 years and currently requires funding to continue to provide opportunities to students of all economic backgrounds.
-Given funding, each student going to Japan receives full air and land transportation expenses.
+This program has been in existence for more than 30 years and currently requires funding to continue to provide opportunities to students of all economic backgrounds.
+Given funding, each student going to Japan receives money to put toward air and land transportation expenses.
 We also use the funds to offset expenses for families hosting students in CA. Please contact us if you are interested in donating to our program.
 We are a 501 (c) (3).

 The geographic regions served by this program are the coastal areas around Half Moon Bay, San Mateo County, California, USA and Kariwa-Village, Niigata Prefecture, Japan.